-- Transfer reference books and materials (e.g. College videos, etc.). - Information regarding scholarships and grants. - Transfer workshops, fairs, tours to local universities, appointments with representatives from CSU/UC/Private universities, and Transfer Counselors' appointments.
+- Transfer reference books and materials (e.g. College videos, etc.). - Information regarding scholarships and grants. - Transfer workshops, fairs, tours to local universities, and appointments with representatives from CSU/UC/Private universities. - Appointments with Transfer Counselor.

-For additional information, call (714) 895-8794, or come by the Transfer Center located in the east wing of the Administration Building next to the Career Center.
+For additional information, call (714) 895-8794, or come by the Transfer Center located in the east wing of the Administration Building next to the Career and Employment Center.

-Re-Entry/CalWORKs Center
+Re-Entry/CalWORKs Center (714) 895-8794